 Property option payments received from its farm-out partners are recorded as a reduction to the capitalized cost of exploration and evaluation assets.
-Once the capitalized cost is recovered, they are recorded as property income.
+Once the capitalized cost is fully recovered, the property option payments are recorded as property income.
 Management fees received pursuant to exploration alliance arrangements are recorded as a reduction in consulting fees.